New York state impeachment investigation into Cuomo is 'nearing completion' | CNN Politics

 This story has been updated with additional information.

-CNN’s Polo Sandoval, Paul LeBlanc and Sonia Moghe contributed to this report.
+CNN’s Mark Morales, Polo Sandoval, Paul LeBlanc, Sonia Moghe and Devan Cole contributed to this report.